There are a gazillion podcasts.

 Most of us are nerds from way back.
 Our passion for technology and our hope for its potential to improve the world is what keeps all of us going through high property costs, long hours, and constant change; even as our peers in other states and industries are considering retirement and golf.

-For now, since this is a new podcast with a small team, we are going to focus on straight interviews, published monthly at a minimum, or more if that's possible while simultaneously running a business.
+We maintain this podcast with a small team, so we focus on straight interviews, published monthly at a minimum, or more if that's possible while simultaneously running a business.

 You can help by suggesting guests or volunteering to be a guest, proposing an episode you would host, and/or getting the word out to potential sponsors and listeners that can help us validate this idea and put more resources against it.

 Reflecting on the history of Silicon Valley doesn't feel like a Monday morning podcast.
-It feels like a "Friday night commute" or "weekend lawn mowing" podcast.
-So we'll start by publishing on Fridays.
-Let us know if you see it differently.
+It feels like a "Thursday commute" or "weekend lawn mowing" podcast, plus #ThrowbackThursday fits right in, so watch for new episodes on Thursdays.